scalableminds/webknossos/docs/keyboard_shortcuts.md

 A complete listing of all available keyboard & mouse shortcuts for webKnossos can be found below.

-## Classic Controls

-Note that you can enable *Classic Controls* in the left sidebar.
-Without classic controls (which is the default), a more intuitive behavior is used which assigns the most important functionality to the left mouse button (e.g., moving around, selecting/creating/moving nodes) while the right mouse button always opens a context-sensitive menu for more complex actions, such as merging two trees.
-With classic controls, several mouse controls are modifier-driven and may also use the right-click for actions, such as erasing volume data.

 ## General

 | Key Binding                   | Operation                                   |